Staff

 Laurel Townhead

-Representative for Human Rights and Refugees
+Interim Director and Representative for Human Rights and Refugees

 Laurel has a degree in Law & Politics from the University of Manchester and a Masters in International Human Rights Law from the University of Essex.
 Laurel joined QUNO as Human Rights and Refugees Representative in 2014 and has over 15 years experience working on human rights protection nationally and through the UN human rights system, during which time she has worked on a wide range issues, including women’s rights and refugee protection.
 Immediately before coming to QUNO, Laurel was Policy and Campaigns Manager for Women in Prison; a role that included advocating for national implementation of the Bangkok Rules on the Treatment of Women Prisoners, which she contributed to drafting.
 At QUNO Laurel continues to work on human rights and criminal justice, with a focus on the rights of children of incarcerated parents.
 Laurel leads our work on human rights of migrants.
 Building on work to secure an ambitious, effective and human rights based Global Compact for Migration, Laurel focuses on how the UN system can better promote and protect the rights of migrants regardless of status.
 Laurel also takes forward our long term commitment to recognition of the right to conscientious objection to military service.
-Laurel is an attender of Geneva Monthly Meeting.
+Laurel is a Member of South East London Area Meeting.

-Andres Naranjo
+Andrés Naranjo

-Programme Officer, Sustainable & Just Economic Systems
+Associate Representative, Sustainable & Just Economic Systems

 Sophie Naeye